Penfall/Penfall/_posts/2017-11-28-The-Underhook-of-Jersey-Joe-Walcott.md

---
-Title: "The Underhook of Jersey Joe Walcott"
-Layout: Page
---

 Boxing and Wrestling and the quintessential pair of combat sports, both possessing antediluvian roots and almost universal practice in some form.